houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

   ...
   ```

-Intuitively, we may also visualise a number as the number of times that our arbitrary function is added to a stack.
+Intuitively, we may also visualise a number as the amount of times that our arbitrary function is added to a stack.
 So, the number `3` would call the function F thrice and add it to the stack thrice.

 ![Adding Three Functions To The Stack](/images/a-tale-of-numbers-and-functions/Adding_Three_Functions_To_The_Stack.webp)